fytinnovations/oc-helpdesk/getting-started/permissions.md

 1. **Manage Helpdesk Settings**

     - user can manage the helpdesk's settings page and will also be able to delete records from the system.
-    - user can assign and unassign tickets to other users.
+    - users can assign and unassign tickets to other users.

 2. **Resolve Tickets**